distri-group/DistriAI-Node/README.md

 - curl
 - speedtest-cli
 - docker
+- nginx

+***During the DistriAI-node program execution, all Docker containers will be stopped and the nginx configuration file will be reset.
+If necessary, please make a backup in advance.***

 Additional software packages required for GPU devices.
 - nvidia-container-toolkit
 - nvidia-docker2

 ## Instructions for use

+***Please make sure to switch to the root account before starting.***

 1. Compile binary executable file.

 ```